SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Related Work

 \subsection{Planning Under Uncertainty}

 Trajectory planning under uncertainty has become a field that attracts growing attention.
-In optimization-based and search-based methods, researchers have tried to combine uncertainty quantification from perception and prediction into different controllers \cite{yang2023safe, dixit2023adaptive}.
-Both methods share the attribute of easily adding constraints or shielding, allowing for explicit management of uncertainties.
-In DRL-based planning, previous work has augmented observations of RL agents by inputting uncertainties to policy networks \cite{huang2023conformal} and post-editing actions generated by RL policies according to uncertainties to generate safe behaviors \cite{strawn2023conformal}.
-However, most of these works circumvent direct guidance and regularization in the RL learning processes, resulting in RL agents that cannot fully leverage the uncertainty quantification results.
+In optimization-based and search-based methods, researchers have attempted to integrate uncertainty quantification from perception and prediction into various controllers \cite{yang2023safe, dixit2023adaptive}.
+Both methods share the characteristic of easily adding constraints or shielding, allowing for explicit management of uncertainties.
+In contrast, our work focuses on enhancing the performance of RL agents by incorporating prediction uncertainties, as RL demonstrates stronger generalization ability compared to traditional methods, offering faster computation time and better performance in complex real-life scenarios that require long-horizon decision-making capabilities of agents.
+However, the organic integration between uncertainty quantification and RL can be challenging.
+For instance, previous work has augmented observations of RL agents by inputting uncertainties to policy networks \cite{huang2023conformal} and post-editing actions generated by RL policies according to uncertainties to generate safe behaviors \cite{strawn2023conformal}.
+However, most of these works circumvent the direct guidance and regularization in the RL learning processes, resulting in RL agents that cannot fully leverage the uncertainty quantification results.
 More recently, Golchoubian et al. \cite{golchoubian2024uncertainty} combine prediction uncertainties into RL policies for low-speed autonomous vehicles and design a reward function to encourage the ego agent to avoid the uncertainty-augmented prediction area.
-However, their uncertainty metrics lack guaranteed coverage, and reward shaping is not always effective.
+However, their uncertainty metrics lack guaranteed coverage, and reward shaping can not always effectively regulate the behaviors of agents as expected \cite{sutton2018reinforcement}.
 Additionally, their methods were tested in a relatively simple environment with sparse human distribution.
 In contrast, we use DtACI \cite{gibbs2024conformal} for uncertainty quantification, providing provable coverage and robustness against distribution shifts.
-We use CRL to guide policy learning and validate our results in a complex environment with dense crowds.
+Besides, we use CRL with spatial relaxation to effectively guide policy learning and validate our results in a complex environment with dense crowds.